davidgonmar/BALF/README.md

 ## Reproducing Experiments

 ### Installing Dependencies

-You can install the required packages using pip:
+Our experiment code was run on Python 3.10 and Python 3.11.

+The required packages and their versions can be installed with
 ```bash
 pip install -r requirements.txt
 ```

-### Preparing the Datasets
+### Preparing the Data

 The experiments need the CIFAR-10 dataset (train and eval), the CIFAR-10-C (eval) dataset, a subset of the ImageNet training set (to use as calibration data), and the ImageNet validation set (eval).